ESR-LSRI/2023_NoahL/dailyLogbook.md

 I began to focus my attention on a specific question: How sunny is it at Schrieber's Meadow (the lowest instrument site)?
 Has this changed over the instrument record?
 I used the scientific papers in the README file, specifically the one on using evergreen trees as radiation shields to begin to understand how I should parse my data.

 ### Outcome
 I updated my notes on Mt.
 Baker from yesterday, using points noted in the teaching session with Dr. Town.
-(See my notes from yesterday)
 I began to write a program that will parse data from all 5 years and take the difference between the sensors in the open and the sensors under the trees to find the "sunniness" without radiation interference.
 Then graph that as a function of average daily radiation and see how well linear regression will fit (r^2).
 The better the fit, the better trees will block solar radiation.
 Making it less "sunny".
 (Question - If I want to answer the question (How sunny is it at Schrieber's Meadow?), what does it mean by "sunny", and how should I calculate it?
 Or should I not be taking these questions at face value and just use them for inspiration?)

 ### Next Steps